Hair Food Review: Is Plant-Based Shampoo Better?

 According to ClassAction.org, benzene contamination was the consumer health risk that prompted the lawsuit, and benzene is a carcinogen, meaning it can cause cancer.

-The top positive review from a verified purchaser comes from a user named “Bamb” who gives the product a 4-star rating and claims it’s helped with hair loss:
+A top positive review from a verified purchaser comes from a user named “Linda B. Ratliff” who gave the product a 5/5 rating:

-The top negative review from a verified purchaser is written by a user named “bigfatcat” who claims the shampoo is non-ideal for thick hair:
+A top negative review from a verified purchaser is written by a user named “Mcksch” who have the product a 2/5 rating:

 Our Clean Hair Care Picks